COSC-499-W2025/capstone-project-team-2/Database-Docker instructions.md

 download mySQL at: https://dev.mysql.com/downloads/installer (use version 8.0.44 just what im using)

-run through the installer and make sure PORT IS 3308
+run through the installer and make sure PORT IS 3308 (this was an issue on my machine)

 you can verify the server is running with